isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/fm-output-generate.md

 ---
 title: Generate output of .book or .fm files
-description: Learn how to Generate output of .book or .fm files
+description: Learn how to generate output of .book or .fm files in AEM Guides.
 exl-id: 578cff9f-cb27-4df3-8571-277f81b930d7
 ---
 # Generate output of .book or .fm files {#generating_output_fm_docs}